BoltzExchange/channel-bot/README.md

 This is a  bot that sends notifications for imbalanced and (force) closed lightning channels to a Discord channel.
 It also incorporates features for channel management like force closing channels that have been inactive for longer that a configured amount of time.

-Only LND version `0.9.0-beta` or higher is supported.
-Also Discord is currently the only service to which the bot can send its notifications.
+Only LND version `0.10.0-beta` or higher is supported.
+Also, Discord is currently the only service to which the bot can send its notifications.

 ## Features